 While Flat-Coated Retrievers share some similarities with Golden Retrievers, they possess distinct physical characteristics that set them apart.
 Flatties, as they are affectionately called, sport a lustrous, dense coat that comes in black or liver colors.
 Their coats are generally straight and lie close to their bodies, providing them with a streamlined appearance.

 Their distinctive head shape is another distinguishing feature, with a long, lean profile that adds to their graceful demeanor.
 Additionally, their eyes are typically dark brown or hazel, radiating an intelligent and lively expression.
-With a well-muscled, agile physique, the Flat-Coated Retriever is built for speed and endurance, making them perfect companions for an active lifestyle.
+With a well-muscled, agile physique, the Flat-Coated Retriever is built for speed and endurance, making it them perfect companion for an active lifestyle.

 Flat-Coated Retrievers Make Great Family Pets